nishtha-verma010/amazon-clone/README.md

 # amazon-clone
-This is a clone of amazon.com website
+This is a clone of amazon.com website.